openvinotoolkit/openvino/docs/articles_en/learn-openvino/llm_inference_guide/genai-guide-npu.rst

 Note: For models exceeding 1 billion parameters, it's recommended to use channel-wise quantization.
 This approach is particularly effective, as demonstrated in the example with the llama-2-7b-chat-hf model:
 .. code-block:: python

-   optimum-cli export openvino -m meta-llama/Llama-2-7b-chat-hf --weight-format int4 --sym --group-size -1 --ratio 1.0 TinyLlama
+   optimum-cli export openvino -m meta-llama/Llama-2-7b-chat-hf --weight-format int4 --sym --group-size -1 --ratio 1.0 Llama-2-7b-chat-hf

 Run generation using OpenVINO GenAI
 ###################################